 The Group has concluded that commissions and installation costs meet the definition of incremental costs to acquire a contract or a cost to fulfil a contract.
-The Group has capitalized these expenses as contract cost assets and amortized as per portfolio approach.
-Recognized contract assets will be subject to impairment assessment under IFRS 9 requirements.
+The Group has capitalised these expenses as contract cost assets and amortised as per portfolio approach.
+Recognised contract assets will be subject to impairment assessment under IFRS 9 requirements.